 So basically, changing how you think about stress can make you healthier.
 Yessir.
 But how?
 And why?
 The answer… Because common symptoms of stress, like your heart, pounding, and your palms sweating, are signs that your body is properly preparing to cope with it.
-By strategically avoiding the acceptance of stress and its effects on your everyday life, you’re actually ill-equipping your body, and robbing yourself of the natural defenses it mounts against this powerful perpetrator.
+By strategically avoiding the acceptance of stress and its effects on your everyday life, you’re actually ill-equipping your body, and robbing yourself of the natural defences it mounts against this powerful perpetrator.

 In yet another study conducted by Harvard University, participants who viewed their stress response as helpful to their performance (giving a public speech, for instance) were less stressed out and less anxious overall.
 So what can employees do to manage job and workplace stress?
 According to McGonigal, “your stress response has a built-in mechanism for stress resilience, and that mechanism is human connection”.
 Rethinking stress, engaging with others, and seeking help when needed can help you tackle work challenges big time!

-Be the warrior not the worrier, by Angela Ceberano
+Be the Warrior Not the worrier, by Angela Ceberano

 This Talk is perfect for those who seek clear answers to mental health concerns.
 Angela Ceberano posits that dealing with work stress and anxiety on a daily basis requires implementing workplace strategies.
 But before you do, it’s important to understand how irrational stress can be.
 As Ceberano reminds us (we’re very thankful she does!), research has shown that 40% of the things we worry about never happen, ever.
 A further 30% of those things we so often freak out over are in the past and can’t be helped, and 12% involve the affairs of others.
 Lastly, 10% relate to sickness, real or imagined.
 This means that only 8% of the things we worry about are likely to happen.
-Eight.
-Percent.
-For.
-Real.
+Only 8%.
 Remember that the next time you stress out about meeting a deadline at work!

 Now, if you’re really afraid of something, just “take the bull by its horns”, as the saying goes.
 Ceberano refers to it as “the fear project”: pick something, anything that is a great source of stress for you and build a project around it.
 Let’s say your biggest fear is hosting a presentation at the office in front of all your bosses and coworkers.
 Just dive in, you’ll be surprised how this can help you cope with your stress!